Geeks in Phoenix

 Cleaning up and resetting Chrome

 Google has made resetting the Chrome browser reasonably simple.
-Just open Chrome and click on the Customize button in the upper right-hand corner (it looks like three (3) horizontal dots).
+Just open Chrome and click on the Customize and control button in the upper right-hand corner (it looks like three (3) vertical dots).

 The Customize button inside of Google Chrome